-- There is still a rebuttable presumption that an immigrant victim is helpful, has been helpful, or is likely to be helpful, if the victim has not refused or failed to provide information and assistance reasonably requested by law enforcement. - A certifying official may only withdraw a previously granted certification if the victim refuses to provide information and assistance when reasonably requested. - A certifying official must fully complete and sign the U visa certification and include "specific details about the nature of the crime investigated or prosecuted and a detailed description about the victim's helpfulness or likely helpfulness to the detection or investigation or prosecution of the criminal activity."

-- Certifying agencies are prohibited from disclosing the immigrant status of a victim or person requesting a U visa certification, except to comply with federal law or legal process, or if authorized by the victim or person requesting the certification. - A current investigation, the filing of charges, and a prosecution or conviction are not required for the victim to request and obtain the certification from a certifying official. - Certifying agencies that receive certification requests must annually report to the Legislature the number of victims that requested certifications from the particular agency, the number of certifications signed, and the number of certifications denied
+- A certifying official may only withdraw a previously granted certification if the victim refuses to provide information and assistance when reasonably requested. - A certifying official must fully complete and sign the U visa certification and include "specific details about the nature of the crime investigated or prosecuted and a detailed description about the victim's helpfulness or likely helpfulness to the detection or investigation or prosecution of the criminal activity." - Certifying agencies are prohibited from disclosing the immigrant status of a victim or person requesting a U visa certification, except to comply with federal law or legal process, or if authorized by the victim or person requesting the certification. - A current investigation, the filing of charges, and a prosecution or conviction are not required for the victim to request and obtain the certification from a certifying official. - Certifying agencies that receive certification requests must annually report to the Legislature the number of victims that requested certifications from the particular agency, the number of certifications signed, and the number of certifications denied.

-State law applies to the following California state and local entities and officials:
+State U visa certification requirements apply to the following California state and local entities and officials:

-- State and local law enforcement agencies; - Prosecutors: - Judges (civil or criminal judges who detect qualifying criminal activity); - Agencies with criminal detection or investigative jurisdiction in their respective areas of expertise, including but not limited to child protective services, the Department of Fair Employment and Housing, and the Department of Industrial Relations; and - Any other authority responsible for the detection or investigation or prosecution of a qualifying crime or criminal activity.
+- State and local law enforcement agencies (including the police department of the University of California, a California State University campus, or the police department of a school district); - Prosecutors; - Judges (civil or criminal judges who detect qualifying criminal activity); - Agencies with criminal detection or investigative jurisdiction in their respective areas of expertise, including but not limited to child protective services, the Department of Fair Employment and Housing, and the Department of Industrial Relations; and - Any other authority responsible for the detection or investigation or prosecution of a qualifying crime or criminal activity.

-Questions and Answers Regarding Eligibility for U Visas
+Questions and Answers Regarding U Visa Certifications